 TexAmericas Center's mission is to bring quality jobs to the greater Texarkana area and diversify the tax base through property redevelopment.
 The TexAmericas Center Board of Directors has mandated that staff create 12,000 jobs on the property.
 To fulfill this mission, TexAmericas Center redevelops and manages 12,000 acres and 3.5 million square feet of former military property in centrally located Northeast Texas.
 TexAmericas Center is currently home to 33 manufacturing and commercial businesses.
-TexAmericas Center has invested over \$20 million in on-site infrastructure upgrades and is committed to continue investing in our tenants, future tenants, and community.
+TexAmericas Center and its Partners in Development have invested over \$40 million in on-site infrastructure upgrades & environmental remediation and are committed to continue investing in our tenants, future tenants, and community.